biobakery/humann/readme.md

 ### Workflow of the resume option ###

-HUMAnN2 includes a "--resume" option which will allow you to bypass alignment steps which have already been completed.
+HUMAnN 2.0 includes a "--resume" option which will allow you to bypass alignment steps which have already been completed.
 For example, if you originally ran with a bypass option you can run just the step you bypassed with "--resume".
 This will only run the alignment step you bypassed and then recompute the gene families and pathways.

 ![](http://huttenhower.sph.harvard.edu/sites/default/files/humann2_flow_resume_option_no_text.png)